-Dr. Denise Clark brings a distinctive experience to NatureMed and her patients.
-After completing undergraduate studies in Chemistry and Chemical Engineering from Pennsylvania State University and the University of Colorado, Dr. Clark embarked on a distinguished career of twenty years with the U.S. Environmental Protection Agency (EPA).
-She was awarded for championing various environmental programs and initiatives in Colorado, Washington and the District of Columbia.
+Dr. Denise Clark ND brings a distinctive experience to NatureMed and her patients.
+After completing undergraduate studies in Chemistry and Engineering at Pennsylvania State University and the University of Colorado, Dr. Clark embarked on a distinguished career of twenty years with the U.S. Environmental Protection Agency (EPA).
+She received many awards for leading environmental programs and initiatives in Colorado, Washington and the District of Columbia.

 Throughout her 16 year practice, Dr. Clark developed a focus on complicated cases of immune deficiency and Chronic Inflammatory Response Syndrome.
 This includes Mold Toxin Illness, Heavy Metal Toxicity, Mast Cell Activation, Chronic Fatigue Syndrome, digestive disorders and notably, Acute and Chronic Lyme Disease and Post Lyme Syndrome.